LouisMazel/maz-ui-3/packages/docs/docs/components/maz-input-number.md

 # MazInputNumber

+MazInputNumber is a stand-alone component replaces the standard html input text and format the text enter according with the currency provided

 > Before you have to import the global css files in your project, follow instructions in [Getting Started](/maz-ui-3/guide/getting-started.html)

 ## Basic usage